Rheinmir/Rheinmir/README.md

-*Personal experiments, prototypes, and homelab projects.*
+*This GitHub contains personal experiments, prototypes, and homelab projects.*
-*For learning, testing, and exploration only.*
+*All repositories are for learning, testing, and exploration only.*

 Hi, I'm Gia (Rheinmir)